volterraedge/terraform-provider-volterra/docs/resources/volterra_gcp_vpc_site.md

 ### No Network Policy

-Network Policy is disabled for this site..
+Firewall Policy is disabled for this site..

 ### No Outside Static Routes